 Once the holiday season has passed and you’ve packed up your Thanksgiving and Christmas decor, your space can feel a little empty after months of decorating.
-To overcome the air of bleakness that often arrives after packing up all of the tinsel, ornaments, and Christmas adornments, why not cozy up with some charming winter decor around the home instead?
+Suddenly, your fireplace mantle feels lackluster and there’s too much empty space where the tree sat all December.
+But don’t fret!
+To overcome the air of bleakness that often arrives after packing up all the tinsel, ornaments, and Christmas adornments, why not cozy up with some charming winter decor ideas to add around the home instead?

 One of the first things you can do to revamp your space after the holidays is to decorate with a wintry color palette.

 A classic blue, silver, and white palette can make your home feel like a winter wonderland.
 Opt for royal or icy blues when choosing decor to fit this theme.
 Try using this color scheme on your dining table or in your living room to create a space that enlivens your home during the winter season.

 If you prefer warmer tones, we recommend using a color palette that best appeals to the natural shades just outside your door.
 Colors like beige, brown, green, and white can look lovely in the home.
 These shades provide more opportunities to use natural elements like evergreens or raw wood in the house for a more rustic appeal.

 Go for a glamorous look